What are Ofsted inspectors looking for in 2025?

 Planned personal development

-Personal development is a key area of focus for Ofsted this year.
-Ofsted will expect providers to evidence a planned approach to personal development which suits the level and age group of the learners, and to show that any training is in the context of the apprenticeship.
+Personal development will continue to be a key area of focus for Ofsted this year.
+Inspectors will look for evidence of a planned approach to personal development which suits the level and age group of the learners.
+You’ll also need to show that any training is in the context of the apprenticeship.

-Planned personal development can be tricky for providers to show, but one option is to implement a wider curriculum plan containing recommendations that tutors could integrate into their teaching.
-This could include topics like mental health, wellbeing, or equality and diversity.
+Planned personal development can be tricky for providers to demonstrate, but one option is to implement a wider curriculum plan containing recommendations that tutors could integrate into their teaching.
+This could include topics like mental health, wellbeing or equality and diversity.

 You should also make sure you record any personal development work that learners are doing with their employer.
 Large companies often deliver courses on things like healthy eating and mental health first aid, or have schemes that allow staff to donate time to community work.